kevin-chalmers/set10108/labs/lab05/README.md

 ## Using a Remote Host

-Running an MPI application in this method is all well and good, but we are not really doing any distributed parallelism.
-What we want to do is use one or more remote machines to do our processing.
-First you will need to find the IP address of the machine you want to use as the remote node.
-We do this using the `ipconfig` command:
+We are not doing any distributed parallelism yet.
+We want to use one or more remote machines to do our processing.
+First you will need to find the IP address of the remote machine using `ipconfig`:

 `ipconfig`